valdeezzee/project_template/README.md

 Lugrin, J. L., Latt, J., & Latoschik, M. E. (2015, October).
 Anthropomorphism and illusion of virtual body ownership.
 In Proceedings of the 25th International Conference on Artificial Reality and Telexistence and 20th Eurographics Symposium on Virtual Environments (pp. 1-8).
 Eurographics Association.

+Martini, M., Pérez Marcos, D., & Sanchez-Vives, M. V. (2013).
+What color is my arm?
+Changes in skin color of an embodied virtual arm modulates pain threshold.
+Frontiers in human neuroscience, 7, 438.

 Slater, M., Pérez Marcos, D., Ehrsson, H., & Sanchez-Vives, M. V. (2009).
 Inducing illusory ownership of a virtual body.
 Frontiers in neuroscience, 3, 29.

 Ziegler-Graham, K., MacKenzie, E. J., Ephraim, P. L., Travison, T. G., & Brookmeyer, R. (2008).
 Estimating the prevalence of limb loss in the United States: 2005 to 2050.
 Archives of physical medicine and rehabilitation, 89(3), 422-429.